Investment special, Top performing funds, Productivity Commission report, Franking credits, Life expectancy

 SMSF members could be forced to take on more risk, should the ALP be successful with its plan to scrap cash refunds from franking credits.Read more

-This article includes the 20 most popular Australian domestic listed securities invested in by SMSFs as at 30 June 2019.Read more
+This article lists the 20 most popular Australian domestic listed securities invested in by SMSFs as of 30 June 2020.Read more

 SMSF investors estimate a +1.4% capital growth expectation for the All Ordinaries Index for the next 12 months, according to the latest Investment Trends’ Investors Intention Index report.Read more

-This article includes the 20 most popular international shares invested in by SMSFs as at 30 June 2019.Read more
+This article lists the 20 most popular international shares invested in by SMSFs as of 30 June 2020.Read more

 SMSF trustees are often accused of being unadventurous in their asset allocation, but some are bucking the trend with ‘exotic’ investments in everything from horse semen to vending machines and dividend-paying cows.Read more